artem78/s60-maps/docs/README.md

 Settings store in `store.dat` file.
 If you have problems with application to run, try to delete this file and run again.

+S60Maps uses phone's landmark database and all of them will be accessed within the application.
+New landmarks will be added to `S60Maps` category.

 ## How to build

 Read [docs/COMPILING.md](/docs/COMPILING.md)